hudwave/lets-make-lasagne/chapter-06-beyond-inheritance/chapter-06-beyond-inheritance.md

 Enter mixins, a way of re-using code between classes.
 You can think of a mixin as a sort of small self contained class that contains methods and variables.
 When a mixin is applied to an object all of its properties are copied over to the object, the properties have been 'mixed-in' or included rather than inherited.

-In Gamemaker we will use a constructor function to define a mixin.
+In GameMaker we will use a constructor function to define a mixin.
 There doesn't need to be anything special about the constructor to be a mixin, just be aware that we are not copying over any static variables.

 We are going to create a function `Mixin.apply` which will apply a mixin to an object or struct.
 It does this by creating an instance of the mixin using the constructor function.
 It will then copy over all of the properties to the target object thus applying the mixin.